salceson/power-estimator/README.md

 }
 ```

-You can of course pass any `pid` and `uid` to the listener, but you do need to know them beforehand.
+You can of course pass any `pids` and `uid` to the listener, but you do need to know them
+ beforehand.
+We've designed `pids` to be a list because an application can have one UID
+  and many PIDs, as it can have many processes.

 Finally, you need to start the measurements: